SynAgent: Generalizable Cooperative Humanoid Manipulation via Solo-to-Cooperative Agent Synergy: Experiments

 \subsection{Ablation and Analysis}

-\textbf{Centralized or Decentralized} After achieving strong single-human HOI imitation performance, we explore architectural designs that can better facilitate dual-agent cooperation.
+\textbf{Centralized or Decentralized} Before training the imitation policies on CORE4D in Stage II, we need to determine which policy architecture can better facilitate dual-agent cooperation.
+We therefore conduct an architectural ablation study at the Base Model stage.
 A straightforward approach is a centralized policy, where a single model observes both agents and directly outputs actions for both of them.
 In principle, such a design allows more explicit information sharing and could simplify coordination between agents.
 In practice, however, doubling the action space significantly increases the learning difficulty, leading to slower convergence and degraded performance.
-As a result in Table~\ref{tab: imit}, we observe inferior results compared to alternative designs.
+As a result in Table~\ref{tab: centralized decentralized}, we observe inferior results compared to alternative designs.
 We therefore adopt a decentralized policy structure, where each agent is controlled by a shared-weight policy that outputs its own actions.
 This design not only yields better empirical performance but also offers superior scalability, as it naturally extends to scenarios involving varying numbers of agents.

 \textbf{Solo-to-Cooperative Skill Transition} As a core contribution of our work, we need to explicitly validate its effectiveness in facilitating multi-agent skill learning.
-As shown by the comparison between \textit{w/o init} and \textit{Ours} in Table~\ref{tab: imit abla}, training the multi-human imitation policies $\{ \pi_i^{m} \}_{i=0}^{M}$ without initializing from the Base Model distilled from single-human policies $\{ \pi_i^{s} \}_{i=0}^{N}$ leads to a sharp performance degradation.
+As shown by the results of \textit{w/o init} in Table~\ref{tab: imit abla}, training the multi-human imitation policies $\{ \boldsymbol{\pi}_i^{m} \}_{i=1}^{M}$ without initializing from the Base Model distilled from single-human policies $\{ \boldsymbol{\pi}_i^{s} \}_{i=1}^{N}$ leads to a sharp performance degradation.
 Without a strong skill prior acquired from abundant single-human data, learning complex cooperative behaviors from scratch becomes extremely difficult, and the training process often fails to converge.
 These results demonstrate that transiting single-agent skills is crucial for stable and effective learning in multi-agent cooperative manipulation tasks.